-Meanwhile, we speak of complements when a fall in the price of one good results in an increase in the demand of another good.
-This is usually the case, when the two goods are used together.
+Meanwhile, we speak of complements when a fall in the price of one good results in an increase in the demand for another good.
+This is usually the case when the two goods are used together.
 To give an example, think of cars and petrol.
 When cars become cheaper, more people will buy them.
 As a consequence, the demand for petrol increases because the newly bought cars also need gas.

 People’s expectations about the future can have a significant impact on demand.
 Or more specifically, their expectations of future prices and/or other factors that can change demand.
-If consumers expect prices to increase in the near future, current demand often increases, i.e. the demand curve shifts to the right.
+If consumers expect prices to increase in the near future, current demand often increases, i.e., the demand curve shifts to the right.

 For example, if consumers have reason to believe that the price of ice cream will fall significantly tomorrow, they will probably not buy ice cream today, but wait until they can get it cheaper.
 Meanwhile, if they expect their income to increase next month, they will be more likely to spend a few dollars more on ice cream this month, even though their income hasn’t changed yet.

 Size and Composition of the Population